JosephWeaver/100DaysofCode/README.md

 # 100DaysofCode - Log
 ✅ Accountability for my coding journey on #100DaysOfCode!

+## R1D65: Saturday, March 3, 2018
+**Progress:** Did a bunch of spreadsheet programming.
+Yay, I know.
+Yay.
+But sometimes it's harder than the other kinds of programming I do.
+And I know people appreciate it more, so I give myself a pass there.
+Probably did about four hours worth today. :P

+**Links to work:** None for today =P

 ## R1D64: Friday, March 2, 2018
 **Progress:** Read a ton of stuff on [exploringjs.com](exploringjs.com).
 Probably about 2 hours worth.